e34s/e34-client/client-junit4/README.md

 ### 3. Report
 #### Viewing the report
-After the test run is finished, the test report is created under ```test-output/e34report.html```.
-The report can be viewed with any browser.
+After the test run is finished, the test report is created under ????????.
+The report can be viewed with a standard browser.
 At the moment there is an an issue with Internet Explorer.
 We recommend to use Chrome to take advantage of the full functionality.

 #### Sharing the report
-The report is self-contained and can be shared by i.e. zipping the ```test-output``` folder and sending it to other individuals.
+The report is self-contained and can be shared by i.e. zipping the ??? folder and sending it to other individuals.

 #### Note:
 In order to view the videos in the report, a connection to the Selenium Box system is required.
 All other artifacts are stored locally.